mikependon/RepoDB/RepoDb.SqLite/README.md

 **Note:** The call must be done once.

 After the bootstrap initialization, any library operation can then be called.

+Or, visit the official [get-started](http://repodb.net/tutorial/get-started-sqlite) page for SQLite.

 ### Query